aal80/agentcore-workshops/building-ai-agents/m00-bootstrap.md

 1. Main editing window.
 This is where you'll be making changes to project files.
 1. Terminal window.
 This is where you'll be running commands.

-## Explore the infrastructure configuration
+## Step 5: Explore the infrastructure configuration

 The Terraform configuration in [./terraform](terraform/) sets up shared resources used across all modules.
 Explore [terraform/workshop.tf](terraform/workshop.tf).
 During the workshop you will gradually enable modules in this file.